Emma Goldman: Mother Earth and Berkman's release

 In 1906, Goldman decided to start a publication, "a place of expression for the young idealists in arts and letters".
 Mother Earth was staffed by a cadre of radical activists, including Hippolyte Havel, Max Baginski, and Leonard Abbott.
 In addition to publishing original works by its editors and anarchists around the world, Mother Earth reprinted selections from a variety of writers.
 These included the French philosopher Pierre-Joseph Proudhon, Russian anarchist Peter Kropotkin, German philosopher Friedrich Nietzsche, and British writer Mary Wollstonecraft.
 Goldman wrote frequently about anarchism, politics, labor issues, atheism, sexuality, and feminism, and was the first editor of the magazine.

 On May 18 of the same year, Alexander Berkman was released from prison.
 Carrying a bouquet of roses, Goldman met him on the train platform and found herself "seized by terror and pity" as she beheld his gaunt, pale form.
 Neither was able to speak; they returned to her home in silence.
-For weeks, he struggled to readjust to life on the outside: An abortive speaking tour ended in failure, and in Cleveland he purchased a revolver with the intent of killing himself.
+For weeks, he struggled to readjust to life on the outside: an abortive speaking tour ended in failure, and in Cleveland he purchased a revolver with the intent of killing himself.
 Upon returning to New York, he learned that Goldman had been arrested with a group of activists meeting to reflect on Czolgosz.
 Invigorated anew by this violation of freedom of assembly, he declared, "My resurrection has come!" and set about securing their release.

 Berkman took the helm of Mother Earth in 1907, while Goldman toured the country to raise funds to keep it operating.
 Editing the magazine was a revitalizing experience for Berkman.
 But his relationship with Goldman faltered, and he had an affair with a 15-year-old anarchist named Becky Edelsohn.
-Goldman was pained by his rejection of her, but considered it a consequence of his prison experience.
-Later that year she served as a delegate from the US to the International Anarchist Congress of Amsterdam.
+Goldman was pained by his rejection of her but considered it a consequence of his prison experience.
+Later that year she served as a delegate from the U.S. to the International Anarchist Congress of Amsterdam.
 Anarchists and syndicalists from around the world gathered to sort out the tension between the two ideologies, but no decisive agreement was reached.
-Goldman returned to the US and continued speaking to large audiences.
+Goldman returned to the U.S. and continued speaking to large audiences.